ttlion/sdtDBN/README.md

 The file with the variables and respective timesteps in which inference should be made must follow the following format:

 - There must be two values per line, separated by ",":
-  - The first value should be the dynamic attribute name;
+  - The first value should be the dynamic attribute's name;
   - The second value should be the timestep.

-- All attributes names specified in this file must exist in the dynamic attributes files.
+- All attributes' names specified in this file must exist in the dynamic attributes files.
 The timesteps may not exist in the dynamic attributes files: in that case, if the learned network was defined to be stationary, values will be predicted until the specified timestep, according to the learned network structure.

-An example file where the program would do inference for **attX\[2\]** and **attY\[3\]** is presented next.
+An example file where the program would make inference for **attX\[2\]** and **attY\[3\]** is presented next.

 ```
 attX,2